akurniawan/pytorch-sequence-tagger/README.md

 ## How to Run?
 ### Data Preparation
 Within the same folder as this answer, please put the data inside `data/` folder.
-Your data must have "<dataset_name>.[dev|train|test].csv" format.
-For example conll.dev.csv.
+Your data must have `<dataset_name>.[dev|train|test].csv` format.
+For example `conll.dev.csv`.
 All three must exist before you run the training phase.

 Below is the example of the data format
 ```